hanscode/store-inventory/README.md

 ├── requirements.txt     # Project dependencies
 └── README.md            # This file
 ```
-## Notes
-- When adding new products, if the product name already exists in the database, the app will only update the existing record if the new data has a more recent date_updated.
-- All prices are stored internally as integer cents for better precision (e.g., $9.99 is stored as 999 cents).
-- Date fields are stored as proper datetime.date objects in the database.

 ## License
 This project is licensed under the [MIT LICENSE](LICENSE).